Australian High Commission

 The Australian High Commission requires upfront payment of fees before a passport application may be lodged.
 Please click here for the schedule of fees.
 Please note that an overseas processing surcharge is payable for most applications.

 The Australian High Commission accepts payments in local Vatu currency by EFTPOS or credit card and cash.
 Card payments are the preferred payment option and cash is only accepted for emergency cases.
-Vanuatu bank cards issued by the Bank of South Pacific (BSP) and the National Bank of Vanuatu (NBV) are accepted.
+Vanuatu bank cards issued by the ANZ and Bred Bank are accepted.
 International cards using Mastercard, Cirrus, Visa, American Express, JCB and UnionPay are also accepted.

 Passports updates